-Premiums in the personal lines of business (private passenger auto and home and farm) are generally written throughout the year and earned throughout the year.
+Premiums in the personal lines of business (private passenger auto and home and farm) are generally written and earned throughout the year.
 Losses on this business are also incurred throughout the year, but usually are more frequent and/or severe during periods of weather-related activity in the second and third quarters.

-Premiums in the commercial lines of business are generally written throughout the year and earned throughout the year.
+Premiums in the commercial lines of business are generally written and earned throughout the year.
 Losses on this business are also incurred throughout the year, but generally are more frequent during the winter months from water and freeze claims.